seinkim2001/SIEG/README.md

     sh train_planetoid.sh
 ```

+The script creates a `train_log/` folder and writes the output of each run to
+timestamped log files.

 Each command in the script launches link prediction training for one of the
 Planetoid datasets using the same models as in the paper.